-To run the application in CLI mode, run pediags from x:\<install directory>\oldiags\bin, where x is the system drive.
-In Windows operating systems you can also click Start→ Programs→ Online Diagnostics 2.x.y→ Online Diagnostics CLI to run the application in CLI mode.
+To run the application in CLI mode, run pediags from x:\<install_directory>\oldiags\bin, where x is the drive where the application installs.
+In Windows operating systems you can also click Start → Programs → Online Diagnostics 2.x.y→Online Diagnostics CLI to run the application in CLI mode

-\bigwedge CAUTION: Connecting or removing a USB or a CD/DVD device from a Red Hat Enterprise Linux system, SUSE Linux Enterprise Server, or VMware ESX while the enumeration is in progress may cause the system to hang.
+CAUTION: Connecting or removing a USB or a CD/DVD device from a Red Hat Enterprise Linux system, SUSE Linux Enterprise Server, or VMware ESX while the enumeration is in progress may cause the system to hang.